Belarusian involvement in the Russo-Ukrainian war (2022–present): Government

-Belarusian President Alexander Lukashenko initially denied involvement of the Belarusian military in the conflict at the time, and the Belarusian Ministry of Defense did not comment on the reports of missiles launched from Belarus hitting any Ukrainian targets.
-On 27 February, however, Alexander Lukashenko acknowledged that projectiles were launched by Russia from Belarus against Ukraine, but commented this was a "forced step".
-Lukashenko also announced that he would not order Belarusian troops to join the Russians fighting in Ukraine, despite reports they already were in Ukraine, nevertheless he decided to move more forces to the Ukrainian border on 1 March.
+Belarusian President Alexander Lukashenko denied involvement of the Belarusian military in the conflict at the time, and the Belarusian Ministry of Defense did not comment on the reports of missiles launched from Belarus hitting any Ukrainian targets.
+On 27 February, Alexander Lukashenko acknowledged that projectiles were launched by Russia from Belarus against Ukraine, but commented this was a "forced step".
+Lukashenko also announced that he would not order Belarusian troops to join the Russians fighting in Ukraine, nevertheless he decided to move more forces to the Ukrainian border on 1 March.

+Lukashenko claimed in August 2023, March 2025, and August 2025 that he didn't know about Russian plans to invade Ukraine.

+In January 2025, Lukashenko said he had ″no regrets″ about Belarus helping Russia to invade Ukraine.